Rads1208/Rads1208/README.md

 - 👯 I’m looking to collaborate on **Hackathons and coding competitions (Feel free to reach out😄)**

+- 🌱 My interest lies in **Competitive Programming and Web Development**

 - 😄 Pronouns: **She/Her**

 - ⚡ Fun fact: **I listen to music while coding and I'm a Potterhead :D**